7 Best Multi-Channel Ecommerce Solutions in 2026

 1. Webgility

-Webgility is tailored for multichannel ecommerce platforms, particularly those using accounting systems like QuickBooks and NetSuite.
+Webgility is tailored for multichannel ecommerce platforms, particularly those using accounting systems like QuickBooks and Xero.
 It provides a unified solution for managing finances and enables ecommerce owners to automate bookkeeping, accounting, and inventory management.

 It integrates with leading marketplaces, like Amazon, eBay, Walmart, and Etsy, and ecommerce stores, like Shopify, WooCommerce, BigCommerce, and Magento and POS systems as well.